When did Marilyn Manson come out?

 Introduction

 Marilyn Manson, the controversial American musician and artist, burst onto the scene in the early 1990s, challenging societal norms and pushing boundaries with his unique style and provocative performances.
-Born Brian Hugh Warner on January 5, 1969, in Canton, Ohio, Manson quickly rose to fame, becoming an influential figure in the world of rock music.
-In this article, we will explore the pivotal moment when Marilyn Manson came out and examine the impact he has had on the music industry.
+Born Brian Hugh Warner on January 5, 1969, in Canton, Ohio, Manson quickly rose to fame with his band, also named Marilyn Manson.
+This article delves into the pivotal moment when Marilyn Manson came out as a force to be reckoned with in the music industry.

 FAQ